giangdao1402/gTRAVEL-plus/README.md

-# gTRAVEL+: Enhancing Ground Segmentation using 3D LiDAR with Temporal Noise Removal and Adaptive Plane Fitting for Urban and Off-Road Environments
+# gTRAVEL+: Enhancing Ground Segmentation for 3D Point Cloud with Temporal Noise Removal and Adaptive Plane Fitting for Urban and Off-Road Environments
 gTRAVEL+ is an improvement of [**TRAVEL**](https://github.com/url-kaist/TRAVEL) that focuses exclusively on enhancing ground segmentation performance.
 ## 🔍 Overview
 ![TRAVEL++ Overview](assets/overview.png)